jorgeemejia/face-recs/README.md

 Upon registering you will be welcomed to the home page where you will have access to face-recs' facial recognition tool.
 Here you can simply post links in form below and click the 'Detect' button to detect facial patterns within the image.

+#### 3) Sign Out

+When you are done using face-recs click on the 'Sign Out' tab to sign you out.
+If you'd like to use face-recs in the future, simply enter your email and password on the 'Sign In' form.

 ### Project Stack

 - React.js (Frontend)